wordlions/wordlions.github.io/_posts/2013-09-04-word-lions-evolution-2013.md

 Because of the way we serve projects, we assure you that Word Lions will continue to make quality content and continue to be focused on being good to people we work with.
 Our focus on process and collaboration means that Philip will be able to transition cleanly out of his projects and Word Lions will continue to serve your needs.
 There will be a different voice, but the same culture on the phone when you call us.

 ## Questions?
 Call Us All
 In fact, feel free to call us now.
-Joel, Karl, and Philip are available to answer any questions during the transition.
+Joel and Karl are available to answer any questions during the transition.

-* *Joel:* 503.301.2662
+* *Joel:* 503.310.2662
-* *Philip:* 503.539.5509
 * *Karl:* 503.334.7106

 ![The Lion Stamp of Approval.](/img/pawprint.png)